 Is technology at that point where we just don't know how to stop working anymore?
 It seems as time moves on that it's becoming increasingly harder to disconnect from the office.

-With cell phones now the gateway to everything we do, is it possible to turn yourself off from work and enjoy a day off?
-It was fascinating to talk with many of you about that, especially with those who were off from the long holiday weekend, only to still find themselves working.
+With cell phones now the gateway to everything we do, is it even possible to turn yourself off from work and enjoy a day off?
+It's fascinating to talk with so many around The Garden State about this topic, especially with those who are technically off from a long holiday weekend, only to still find themselves working when they shouldn't be.

-So here we are a few days later from that evening, and I just witnessed this very thing happening.
-But not so much of being stuck working on a day off, but where this work conversation took place.
+It's why I wasn't that surprised when I witnessed someone doing just that.
+But not so much of being stuck working on a day off, but rather, where this work conversation took place.

 It's interesting to see how many of us in New Jersey are able to disconnect from our jobs when we're off, and how many remain connected in a world that makes it hard to turn our brains off from work.